 - Fun With Pets

 - The Bridge Book

 - Animals in the Great Outdoors

 - Strong and True

 - Down By The Sea

-The books are read daily in class either in small reading groups or as a class.
-They are also read at home during the week through their homework packet assignments.
+The books are read daily in class as well as for homework.
 In reading groups, new special sounds are introduced and drilled.
 We also work on reading for fluency, comprehension, expression and properly reading punctuation.
 Each child has their own reading handbook full of special sound charts, drills for each special sound and sample readings.
 These handbooks are also read during reading groups.
-Every child has an individual graded reading assessment each week.
+Every child has an individually-graded reading assessment each week.